codeigniter4/docs-update/docs/outgoing/localization.md

 --8<--
 ```

 The value can be any string that your application uses to manage text strings and other formats.
-It is recommended that a [BCP 47](http://www.rfc-editor.org/rfc/bcp/bcp47.txt) language code is used.
+It is recommended that a <a href="http://www.rfc-editor.org/rfc/bcp/bcp47.txt" target="_blank">BCP 47</a> language code is used.
 This results in language codes like en-US for American English, or fr-FR, for French/France.
-A more readable introduction to this can be found on the [W3C's site](https://www.w3.org/International/articles/language-tags/).
+A more readable introduction to this can be found on the <a href="https://www.w3.org/International/articles/language-tags/" target="_blank">W3C's site</a>.

 The system is smart enough to fall back to more generic language codes if an exact match cannot be found.
 If the locale code was set to `en-US` and we only have language files set up for `en` then those will be used since nothing exists for the more specific `en-US`.
 If, however, a language directory existed at the **app/Language/en-US** directory then that would be used first.